Need help finding a specific journal or article from a citation? Have a DOI and want to read the article?

-To get an article for which you have a citation (in other words, you know the author, article title, journal title, year, volume, and page numbers), go to Find a specific article from the citation and fill in the form to search our collections for that article.
+To get an article for which you have a citation (in other words, you know the author, article title, journal title, year, volume, and page numbers), go to Find a specific article from the citation (look on the right hand side of the page) and fill in the form to search our collections for that article.
 It will let you know if we have it in full text or in print in the library.

 If you only have partial information about an article, select the Articles tab on the library's home page and put in whatever details you have.
 The results list will often include the article you're looking for.

 Find an Article with the DOI (Digital Object Identifier)

 If you have the DOI for an article, go to Search for a Document by the DOI (Digital Object Identifier) (look on the right hand side of the page) and type or paste in the number.
 You'll go directly to the article if we have full text access.

 Phone 619.594.6728 Text: 619.567.9743